FusionAuth/fusionauth-site/site/_posts/2021-02-19-whats-wrong-with-implicit-grant.md

 * Run a server.
 It needn't be complicated.
 In fact, it can be as simple as a few lines of node to exchange the authorization code for an access token.
 Here's [an example Node application](https://github.com/fusionauth/fusionauth-example-node).
 This is also known as the BFF, or Backend For a Frontend, pattern.
 * Store access tokens out of reach of JavaScript in the browser.
 You could store them in a server side session, or in `secure`, `HttpOnly` cookies.

+Want to learn more about the different OAuth grants?
+Check out [The Modern Guide to OAuth](/learn/expert-advice/oauth/modern-guide-to-oauth/) for an in-depth look at all the different OAuth grants and how you might use them in the real world.

 Happy coding!